-Mr. Bollington was cheesed off.
-He, the lowly Chauffeur from nowhere, was right about the results of a particular FA match.
+The reality was that Mr. Bollington was cheesed off.
+Angry the lowly Chauffeur from nowhere, was right about the results of a particular FA match.
 Bollington, who had lived in London, was wrong.

 Today would not go well for Jeremy, who was leaving the house at 7:30 am when his cell rang.